 The recipient must remain at the University for at least the following academic year.
 A recipient who fails to do so assumes an obligation to repay the fellowship.
 Recipients may not receive other University salary compensation during the summer (e.g., teaching a summer course) unless the provost approves an exception.
+Recipients may not receive summer funding from other university-sponsored research programs such as the Shark Tank Kick-Start program or the Faculty Research Grant program during the same fiscal year.
 Recipients may, however, seek and receive supplementary funding from external sources to support their scholarship.

 Size and Number

 Each award is equivalent to at least l0% of the faculty member’s nine-month salary.
 The University Faculty Development Fund provides $3,500 with any balance being provided by the college.
 The Collegiate Dean may increase the level of the award to a maximum of l5% of the faculty member’s nine-month salary.
 Approximately 20 awards are made each summer.
 These fellowships are not tax exempt.